emontes/gatsby-starter-foundation/src/content/recipes/spicy-shrimp-with-cauliflower-mash-and-garlic-kale.md

     - ingredient: 1/2 cup cornmeal
     - ingredient: 1/2 cup shredded cheese, like sharp cheddar or havarti
     - ingredient: 1 teaspoon salt
+  prepSteps:
+    - step: >-

+        1. **Cauliflower Mash:** Heat the olive oil in a large soup pot.
+Add the cauliflower and garlic.
+Saute for a minute or two, until the garlic is fragrant.
+Add the milk and 2 cups broth.
+Simmer for 10 minutes or until soft.
+Add the white beans and mash roughly with the back of a large wooden spoon.
+It will be soupy – that’s okay.
+Stir in the cornmeal and things will start to thicken a bit.
+Adjust the consistency by adding in the last cup of broth as needed.
+Stir in the cheese and season to taste.

+        2. **Kale:** Heat the bacon fat in a nonstick skillet over medium low heat.
+Add the greens and garlic and saute until softened.
+For the kalettes, I added a little water at the end to sort of steam them to finish them off.
+Remove kale and wipe out pan with a paper towel.

+        3. **Shrimp:** In the same skillet, add the oil over medium heat.
+Pat the shrimp dry.
+Add to the pan and sprinkle with seasonings to taste.
+Cook for just a few minutes and then add a quick splash of water or broth to the pan (about 2 tablespoons) to pull the browned bits and spices into something of a saucy-coating for the shrimp.
+It’s delicious.

+        4. **Serve:** Serve the shrimp and kale over a big pile of cauliflower mash!
+SO yummy.
 ---
 A pile of creamy cauliflower mash sets the stage and then gets tucked in by those smoky greens before finally getting piled high with a mound of aggressively seasoned, salty, juicy shrimp.